Datskalf/Subwoofer/readme.md

 Software is currently ran on a raspberry pi running ROS2 Humble.
 Login for this pi is (username: `ubuntu`, password: `rootroot`).

+## Setup
+When using the face detection, please copy the `ros2_ws/src/sensing/sensing/haarcascade_frontalface_default.xml` file to `ros2_ws/install/sensing/lib/python3.10/site-packages/sensing/haarcascade_frontalface_default.xml`.
+This is a workaround until a fix has been found.

 ## Servos

 | Leg         | Joint | ID | Standing |